VILLA IN KAIKOH

-Structurally, the house is a hybrid composition of steel structure upon a reinforced concrete fabric.
-Steel was absolutely required in order to eliminate any bulky column or wall: that allows ample living spaces and confers a feeling of lightness to the whole building.
-Moreover, using steel eased remarkably the construction process on the steep site.
+The structure is a hybrid composition of steel construction upon a reinforced concrete fabric.
+Steel was absolutely required for eliminating any bulky column or wall; brings living spaces a variety of scenes and gives a feeling of lightness to the whole building.
+The prefabrication method utilising steel panel blocks remarkably contributed to the construction on the precipitous land.

 - Shizuoka, JP